mathie/nanowrimo/_drafts/a-week-of-cooking.md

 chef for the week.
 I really enjoy cooking but between work and family constraints I rarely get the opportunity, so I've been looking forward to the opportunity.
-There have been six of us here all week -- the maternal grandparents (afftectionately known as Mogie and Baba), Annabel, the two kids and me.
+There have been six of us here all week -- the maternal grandparents (affectionately known as Mogie and Baba), Annabel, the two kids and me.
 In addition, there have been various extra friends and family visiting through the week.